 Starting with Version 6, End of Rotation™ exam scores will be reported on a scale from 300 to 500.
 Using this standard metric will allow for easy comparisons between versions of the exam over time and forms of the exam delivered to a cohort.
-In the course of webinars about scale scores delivered to faculty over the last month, a number of questions have been asked that deserve some detailed, written explanation.
-We will be answering those questions over the next two months in this FAQ series.
+A number of questions have been asked that deserve some detailed, written explanation.
+This FAQ series will evolve as faculty feedback comes in.

-- Week 1 – June 13: What does it mean?
+- Topic 1: What does it mean?
 The basics of scale scores

-- Week 2 – June 20: What will it look like?
+- Topic 2: What will it look like?
 Score reports and conversions

-- Week 3 – June 27: What do students need to know?
+- Topic 3: What do students need to know?
 Interpreting and grading

-- Week 4 – via email: How do we make the transition?
+- Topic 4: How do we make the transition?
 Checklist of steps

 What are scale scores?